-The Johnston-Paul Prize for English - Former pupil of Lenzie Academy with a love for literature.
-He went to Glasgow University in 1941 before being drafted into the Royal Artillery in 1943.
+He went to Glasgow University in 1941 and was awarded an ordinary MA before being drafted into the Royal Artillery in 1943.
 He returned to Glasgow University in 1946 graduating later with a first in English language and literature.
-After training at Jordanhill he took a post teaching in Falkirk High School 1949-51 then moved to be had of English at Aberlour High School on Speyside.
-In 1953 he became Depute Head of English and drama at Hemsworth Grammar School in West Riding of Yorkshire.
-Three years later he was head of English at Temple Moor Grammar School in Leeds where he married his wife Edna 1959, they moved to Scotland the following year where Mr Johnston took up a post as lecturer in English at Jordanhill.
+After training at Jordanhill he took a post teaching in Falkirk High School 1949-51 then moved to be head of English at Aberlour High School on Speyside.
+In 1953 he became Depute Head of English and drama at Hemsworth Grammar School in West Riding of Yorkshire where he met his future wife, Edna.
+Three years later he was head of English at Temple Moor Grammar School in Leeds and in 1959 he and Edna were married.
+They moved to Scotland the following year where Mr Johnston took up a post as lecturer in English at Jordanhill.
 In 1963 he joined the schools inspectorate at a time of change in education and new initiatives such as the publication of the Primary Memorandum in 1965, the raising of the school leaving age and the introduction of guidance into Scottish secondary schools.
-Seconded to the Scottish Office in 1968 promoted in 1970 to district inspector for Glasgow city.
+Seconded to the Scottish Office in 1968 he served as a principal in the further education section.
+He was promoted in 1970 to district inspector for Glasgow city.
 In 1974 promoted to HM Chief Inspector of Schools for the northern division.
-During this time he was also the main author of a series of national reports including Teaching and Learning at the Senior Stages of Scottish Secondary Education.
-He also wrote on health education in Scottish schools.
-Instead of retiring in 1983 he was invited to remain to review the operation of the research and intelligence unit of the then Scottish Office education department.
-Mr Johnston died in October 2011.
+During this time, he was also the main author of a series of national reports including Teaching and Learning at the Senior Stages of Scottish Secondary Education.
+He also wrote on health education in Scottish schools and was an expert on the development of education in the rural and remote areas.
+Instead of retiring in 1983 he was invited to remain to review the operation of the research and intelligence unit of the then Scottish Office education department for two years but did continue to work as a consultant.
+In retirement, he was chair of the selection committee of the Miners' Welfare National Education Fund.
+He enjoyed gardening and golf but reading especially modern Scottish literature came above other leisure pursuits and was a regular visitor to Waterstone's Dundee.
+Mr Johnston died in October 2011 aged 87 in Broughty Ferry.